 Here a neurologist speaks clearly about supplementing vitamin D and it's possible contribution to poor sleep, high pain, low testosterone, bleak mood, high cholesterol, belly fat, and a host of other problems.

 3. Consider an easy saliva test for gene mutations that can have an effect on your well-being.
 The saliva test is at 23andMe.com.
 That site will only talk about familial connections.
 After you receive your DNA results on 23&Me, you can upload them to Promeathease.com for a relevant genetic analysis for $10 (maybe $20 now).

 The MTHFR gene makes an enzyme called methyltetrahydrofolate reductase.
 MTHFR is connected to methylation and folate metabolism which is necessary for healthy:

-5. Check your Magnesium levels.
+4. Ask your doctor to check your Magnesium levels.
 80% of Americans have a clinical or subclinical magnesium deficiency.
 Magnesium is a cofactor in many metabolic processes.
 Muscle cramps, constipation, or restlessness can indicate this type of deficiency.

 5. There is another mystery disease that mimics everything from anxiety to schizophrenia.
 It's called Pyroluria.
 It's thought to be present in 10% of people.

 Ask your doctor to do a Kryptopyrrole Urinalysis.